tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 ![Neural net sample](Images/simple-nn.png)

-Explain to students that the rule-of-thumb for a neural network is to have triple the amount of nodes in the hidden layer as the number of inputs, this is not true of deep learning, but it's a good point to start prototyping a neural network.
+Explain to students that the rule-of-thumb for a neural network is to have triple the amount of nodes in the hidden layer as the number of inputs, this is not true of deep learning, but it's an excellent point to start prototyping a neural network.

 Start building the neural network and highlight the following.